Pavlo Moroz

-Pavlo Moroz (born September 28, 1974 in Kiev, Ukraine) is the Deputy Minister of Justice of Ukraine.
+Pavlo Moroz (born September 28, 1974 in Kyiv, Ukraine) was the Deputy Minister of Justice of Ukraine.

 In 1997, Moroz graduated from the Department of International Law, Institute of International Relations at Taras Shevchenko National University of Kyiv.
 He worked at various companies, including Deloitte and Ernst & Young.
 In 2001, he became an attorney at law and obtained the required certificate.
 In February 2016, he was appointed as Deputy Minister of Justice on state registration.
 He coordinates and supervises activities of the State Registration and Notaries Department.

 Education

 In 1997, Moroz graduated from the Department of International Law, Institute of International Relations at Taras Shevchenko National University of Kyiv.
 Since 2012, Moroz has been studying tax law from the University of Alabama, US (Master's program, distance learning).
 Moroz is fluent in Ukrainian, English and Russian.